 Chris Brooks is executive editor of The Journal of Commerce and JOC Events at Maritime & Trade, IHS Markit.
 He oversees editorial content in The Journal of Commerce magazine and programming for the JOC's six annual conferences and multiple webinars.
 He also works closely with the online team focusing on JOC.com.
-A 30-year company veteran, Chris's career has spanned every aspect of the editorial operation, from copy and front-line editing to design, reporting and managing numerous websites.
+A 30-year company veteran, Brooks' career has spanned every aspect of the editorial operation, from copy and front-line editing to design, reporting and managing numerous websites.
 He also oversees the magazine's 100-plus special reports a year, including the Annual Review and Outlook and Top 100 Importers and Exporters issues.
 He holds a bachelor's in journalism from Lock Haven University.

 Johnson Leung comes from a traditional shipping background where he spent the first seven years of his career with Maersk Line in Denmark, Brazil, and China before working for Hutchison Port Holdings as an investment manager specializing in acquiring and negotiating port concessions in the Middle East.
 Leung's last assignment with Maersk was the eCommerce project at their headquarters, where he provided business logic for the development of Maersk Line's online platform, similar to our TEU Ecosystem.
 Moving from industry to finance, he was the regional shipping analyst at JP Morgan and then a senior shipping analyst for Tufton Oceanic, the largest shipping hedge fund, before joining Jefferies as their head of regional transport and industrials research for the Asia Pacific region.
 Leung is a graduate of Maersk Shipping Academy and HKUST, and holds an INSEAD MBA.

-For the last 23 years in Samsung, the area of his expertise include supply chain planning and logistics consulting and system development.
+Wooyong Shin is vice president of Samsung SDS, a global IT solution and service provider.
+He is in charge of Cello, its supply chain and logistics solution and platform, in the Smart Logistics Business Unit.
+For the last 23 years in Samsung, the area of his expertise has included supply chain planning and logistics consulting and system development.
 He was a visiting scholar to the Kellogg School of Management, Northwestern University.
-Wooyong holds MS and Ph.D. in Industrial and Systems Engineering from the Ohio State University.
+Wooyong holds master's and doctorate degrees in industrial and systems engineering from Ohio State University.

 Peter Tirschwell is senior director of content at Maritime & Trade, IHS Markit, publisher of The Journal of Commerce, JOC.com, IHS Fairplay, Dredging & Port Construction, Safety at Sea, PIERS maritime trade data and JOC events such as TPM.
 In his expanded role within IHS, he is responsible for all editorial content appearing in IHS Maritime & Trade media and events.
 A career transportation journalist, Peter was a reporter, West Coast bureau chief, editor-in-chief and publisher of The Journal of Commerce in his 20-plus-year career with the company, which began in 1992.
 He is the founder and chairman of the annual TPM Conference in Long Beach, California, one of the world's largest shipping events, and led the development of the JOC Port Productivity project, the first global database of port performance.
 He writes a regular column in The Journal of Commerce.